iv-menshenin/fusion/README.md

 Key Operations:
 - Push: Add an element to the top of the stack.
 - Pop: Remove the element from the top of the stack.
+- Peek: Retrieve the element from the top of the stack without removing it.
-- Peek (by index): Retrieve the element at the given position of the stack without removing it.
-Slow.
+- Get: Retrieve the element from the given position of the stack without removing it.
+Slow

 ## Tree (only max heap for now)